rodlaf/BinaryGPUIndex/README.md

-# GPU Accelerated Vector Database
+# GPU Accelerated Vector Index

-A Proof-of-Concept vector database that supports insertion and K Nearest Neighbors search.
-The only supported vector is a 64-bit binary vector for simplicity of implementation and usage of space.
+A proof of concept vector index that supports insertion and k-nearest-neighbors querying.
+The index is implemented as DeviceIndex in `DeviceIndex.cu` and a simple web server that allows insertions and queries over a network is implemented in `server.cu`.

-While this implementation can only support 64-bit binary vector, it can be extended to support any vector type, including vectors of non-binary elements such as floating point values.
-Such an extension would not require any alteration to the existing radix select implementation, only to the computation of distances.
+While this implementation can only support 64-bit binary vectors, it can be extended to support any vector type including vectors of non-binary elements such as floating point values.
+Such an extension would only change the way in which distances are computed between vectors and not the way in which those distances are ranked (e.g., radix select).

-In addition to supporting only 64-bit binary vectors, the only vector key, or ID, is a 16-byte UUID.
-Again, this was chosen for simplicity and speed of implementation.
-Support for arbitrarily-sized string as vector keys can be implemented easily.
+Vectors must be inserted along with an UUID.
+This index can be extended to support other types of vector keys, including arbitrarily-sized strings.
+UUIDs were chosen for their frequent use and because on a technical level, it was easier to store them given they are of constant length.

 ## Dependencies

-- Cuda 12.0
+- Cuda Toolkit 11.0+
-- Crow 1.0
+- Crow 1.0+

+## Usage

+The implementation can be tested without use of a network by running

+    nvcc testDeviceIndex.cu
+    ./a.out

+This test will generate random vectors using a hash function and insert them into a new DeviceIndex.
+A query will be made, and then the DeviceIndex will be deleted.
+Following this, a new, different DeviceIndex will be made using the file created by the old one.
+The same query as before will be made, and the results will be shown to test that they are equal.

 ## Benchmark